gitfrandu4/geofleet/docs/2_vehicle_positions.md

 ## Overview
 The vehicle positions feature displays real-time location data for vehicles in two formats:
 1. A map view showing all vehicles' current positions
-2. A list view showing detailed information for each vehicle
+2. A list view showing detailed information for each vehicle with search and filtering capabilities

 ## Configuration
 The feature uses an external configuration file (`assets/config.properties`) to manage vehicle IDs: